Crashr-io/docs/docs/revenue-share-model.md

 ## Revenue Share Model

 To incentivize user engagement and trading activity, our platform implements a streamlined revenue-sharing model, distributing generated income across three fundamental components of the protocol.
-The treasury, staking, and buyback. &#x20;
+The treasury, staking, and rewards pool. &#x20;

 ### Treasury

 The treasury supports the platform's development, maintenance, and expansion.
-It's also staked to the Crashr Stake Pool to aid in decentralization and enhance the network.
+It will also be staked to the Crashr Stake Pool to aid in decentralization and enhance the network.
 To maintain heightened security and trust, the treasury's funds are secured in a multi-signature wallet.

 **Allocation**: **60%** of all collected fees.